 Glutamates

 Glutamates include glutamic acid (E620), one of the amino acids that make up proteins, and its sodium, potassium, calcium, and ammonium salts.
-They are molecules that increase umami taste in food, which is the fifth basic flavor that humans can perceive, in addition to salty, sweet, bitter, sour, and which is similar to the taste of meat broth.[2][9]
+These molecules enhance the umami taste in food, considered the fifth basic flavour perceived by humans, alongside salty, sweet, bitter, and sour.
+Umami is often described as similar to the taste of meat broth.[7][8]

-Monosodium glutamate or sodium salt of glutamic acid was the first flavor enhancer to be used industrially, and, among glutamates, it is the most widely used.
-It is added to foods, such as soups, salty snacks and sauces, to induce the umami taste.[5][8]
-It is also named sodium glutamate, glutamic acid monohydrate, vetsin, ajinomoto and monosodium L-glutamate on the label’s ingredient list.
+Monosodium glutamate, the sodium salt of glutamic acid, was the first flavour enhancer to be used industrially and remains the most widely used among glutamates.
+It is commonly added to foods such as soups, savoury snacks, and sauces to induce the umami taste.
+On ingredient labels, it may also appear under names such as sodium glutamate, glutamic acid monohydrate, vetsin, Ajinomoto, or monosodium L-glutamate.[2][9]

 Inosinates

-Inosinates, namely, inosine monophosphate or inosinic acid (E630), one of the nucleotides used to make DNA and RNA, and its sodium, potassium and calcium salts, are flavour enhancers that enhance the umami flavour.[2][9]
+Inosinates include inosine monophosphate (IMP) or inosinic acid (E630), one of the nucleotides involved in the synthesis of DNA and RNA, and its sodium, potassium, and calcium salts.
+Like glutamates, they act as flavour enhancers by intensifying the umami taste.[4]

-They are about 10 times more powerful than glutamates and are numbered from E630 to E633.
+They are approximately ten times more potent than glutamates and are numbered from E630 to E633.

 Guanylates

-Guanylates, namely guanosine monophosphate or guanylic acid (E626), one of the nucleotides used to make RNA and DNA, and its calcium, potassium and sodium salts, are flavour enhancers that do not have the umami taste, but are capable of strongly enhancing many other flavours.[2][9]
+Guanylates include guanosine monophosphate (GMP) or guanylic acid (E626), one of the nucleotides involved in the synthesis of RNA and DNA, and its calcium, potassium, and sodium salts.
+Unlike glutamates and inosinates, guanylates do not impart an umami taste themselves but are capable of strongly enhancing a wide range of other flavours.[4]

 They are numbered from E626 to E629.[10]

-Disodium guanylate is the most widely used guanylate.
-Since it is expensive, it is generally used in combination with monosodium glutamate or disodium inosinate.
+The most widely used guanylate is disodium guanylate (E627).
+Due to its relatively high cost, it is generally used in combination with monosodium glutamate or disodium inosinate.[7][8]

-Below is a review of the flavour enhancers included in the list of food additives approved in the European Community according to Regulation 1129/2011 of the European Commission, published on November 11, 2011.
-This list is an amendment of Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and was in turn amended in 2013.[3]
+The following is a review of the flavour enhancers listed among the food additives authorised in the European Union under Commission Regulation (EU) No 1129/2011, adopted on 11 November 2011.
+This regulation amended Annex II of Regulation (EC) No 1333/2008 of the European Parliament, and was itself subsequently amended in 2013.[1]

 Glutamates | |